Mexican Americans: History

 A native of San Antonio, Juan Seguín is probably the most famous Tejano to be involved in the War of Texas Independence.
 His story is complex because he joined the Anglo rebels and helped defeat the Mexican forces of Santa Anna.
 But later on, as Mayor of San Antonio, he and other Tejano felt the hostile encroachments of the growing Anglo power against them.
 After receiving a series of death threats, Seguín relocated his family in Mexico.
 He was coerced into military service and fought against the US in 1846–1848 Mexican–American War.

-Although the events of 1836 led to independence for the people of Texas, the Latino population of the state was very quickly disenfranchised, to the extent that their political representation in the Texas State Legislature disappeared entirely for several decades.
+Although the events of 1836 led to independence for the people of Texas, the Latino population of the state was quickly disenfranchised, to the extent that their political representation in the Texas State Legislature disappeared entirely for several decades.

 As a Spanish colony, the territory of California also had an established population of colonial settlers.
 Californios is the term for the Spanish-speaking residents of modern-day California; they were the original Mexicans (regardless of race) and local Hispanicized Amerindians in the region (Alta California) before the United States acquired it as a territory.
 In the mid-19th century, more settlers from the United States began to enter the territory.

 In California, Mexican settlement had begun in 1769 with the establishment of the Presidio and Catholic mission of San Diego.
 20 more missions were established along the California coast by 1823, along with military Presidios and civilian communities.
 Settlers in California tended to stay close to the coast and outside the California interior.
 The California economy was based on agriculture and livestock.
 In contrast to central New Spain, coastal colonists found little mineral wealth.
 Some became farmers or ranchers, working for themselves on their own land or for other colonists.
 Government officials, priests, soldiers, and artisans settled in towns, missions, and presidios.

 One of the most important events in the history of Mexican settlers in California occurred in 1833, when the Mexican Government secularized the missions.
 In effect this meant that the government took control of large and vast areas of land.
 The government eventually distributed these lands among the elite of the population in the form of Ranchos, which soon became the basic socio-economic units of the province.